dev-eugene99/mortgage-calculator/README.md

 ```
 NOTE: the last line of input is a blank line.
 The term is given in years.
 The interest can be given a percentage or a digit.
+The downpayment or the amount can be represented in US money standard, i.e. $125,000.00
+The 4 fields can be in any order.

 it will return a JSON string as output in the console, such as:
 ```